 - Neurological conditions

 - Sleep conditions

-If any of these apply to you or your baby we strongly recommend you do not co-sleep together.
-You are putting them at greater risk of SIDS or suffocation when bed-sharing.
+If any of these apply to you or your baby, we strongly recommend you do not co-sleep together.
+You are putting them at higher risk of SIDS or suffocation when bed-sharing.

 Safe Sleep Space

 I cannot stress enough, the importance of a safe co-sleeping space.
 Check out our article on safe co-sleeping and setting up a safe area for baby.